Permanent Makeup & Aesthetics In Maine

 Xeomin only works as well as the practitioner administering the injectable.
 Injectables are delicate medications and need a board-certified doctor who understands the product.

 If you’re looking to keep your wrinkles in check and have had difficulty doing so for some time, let us help.
-At Permanent Makeup & Cryo in Maine, our master injector Melissa Timberlake NP, has helped hundreds of patients with injectables.
+At Permanent Makeup & Aesthetics in Maine, our master injector Summer Timberlake NP, has helped hundreds of patients with injectables.
 She is trained to understand all injectables (Botox, Dysport, Xeomin, and others) and provides the best for your needs.
 In just one short session, she can help you look and feel years younger.

 Normal aging can show up in your skin as sagging, loss of volume, wrinkles, and loss of firmness.
 With dermal fillers, you can look like yourself again.
 At Permanent Makeup & Cryo In Maine, Melissa Timberlake NP provides you with personalized anti-aging options so you can restore youthful fullness and firmness to your face.
 Call us or book an appointment online to learn how injectable dermal fillers can help you.